Ulysse Ellian: House of Representatives

 Ellian ran for member of parliament in the March 2021 general election, being placed 22nd on the VVD's party list.
 He vacated his seat in the Almere municipal council eight days after the election.
 Ellian was elected to the House with 1,931 preference votes and was sworn in on 31 March.
-His focus is in on justice, law, constitutional matters, and antisemitism, and he is on the Committees for Defence, for European Affairs, for the Interior, and for Justice and Security as well as on the Credentials Committee.
+His focus was on justice, law, constitutional matters, and antisemitism.
 In April 2022, an amendment by Ellian passed the House to lower the threshold for required disclosure of political donations from €4,500 to €1,000.
 In October 2022, in reaction to comments by Minister for Legal Protection Franc Weerwind (D66) that prisoners with a life sentence would be released more often, Ellian posted on social media platform Twitter that Weerwind "would not rest before all criminals vote D66".
 He took back his words shortly after following criticism.

 Ellian has worked on the government's approach to organized crime.
 He filed a motion to increase scrutiny of contact with the outside world from prisoners at Nieuw Vosseveld, where high-level criminals including Ridouan Taghi are housed, in order to prevent them from continuing their criminal activities.
 It was carried by the House.
 Another motion of his limited the number of lawyers prisoners at maximum security prisons can have to two for the same reason.
-Ellian revealed in an interview in late 2022 that he had been receiving protection since a few months without naming the nature of the threat.
+Ellian revealed in an interview in late 2022 that he had been under protection since a few months without naming the nature of the threat.
+He later told RTL Nieuws that he had received an intimidating message from the Iranian embassy in the Netherlands, stating that the country considered him to be an Iranian citizen subject to its laws, several weeks after he had become a member of parliament.
+Following his re-election in 2023, Ellian kept his justice and law portfolio.